 - To find your state legislators or members of Congress go to the Connecticut General Assembly website and click on "Find Your Legislator".

-- Join us at our annual Connecticut Land Conservation Day held each spring during Earth Week.
+- Join us at our annual Connecticut Land Conservation Day held each spring in March.

 - Send your legislator a letter or email introducing yourself.